Māori Battalion: Formation

 February saw the issuing of equipment and the commencement of training; punctuated by medical inspections and dental treatment as well as ceremonial duties surrounding the commemoration of the Treaty of Waitangi.
 A lack of previous experience in technical trades also hampered the battalion's training, as the unit was short of men who were able to serve in roles such as clerks, drivers and signallers – most personnel were drawn from mainly rural backgrounds.
 Consequently, candidates for these roles had to be trained from scratch.
 The organisation of the battalion was finally completed in March, when the men were allocated to their respective companies, and on 13 March 1940 the 28th (Māori) Battalion was declared on active service.
-After 14 days leave, the battalion conducted a five-week concentration period before embarking on 1 May 1940.
+After 14 days of leave, the battalion conducted a five-week concentration period before embarking on 1 May 1940.
 The battalion's strength at this time was 39 officers and 642 other ranks.